 Physical harm, threats, harassment, bullying, verbal/written abuse, or retaliation to self or others is prohibited.
-For more information, refer to Section 4 of the Rules of Conduct, http://osc.sdes.ucf.edu/process/roc.

 16. Housekeeping

 - a) Failure to maintain a clean and healthy residential space is prohibited. - (1) Remove all trash from apartment on a weekly basis - (2) Store open food properly; store items such as open snacks (i.e., chips, cereal) and other food items in plastic containers. - b) Leaving personal trash in any public or shared areas is prohibited. - c) Failure to remove trash and/or recycling to designated outdoor containers is prohibited. - d) Storing of personal items in public or shared areas (e.g., hallways) is prohibited. - e) Engaging in intentionally unsanitary conduct is prohibited. - f) Residents cannot refuse custodial and maintenance services. - g) Failure to remove your personal items from sinks, showers, and floors during posted cleaning days is prohibited.